We were all crowded in a large lobby, looking up at a black

 The man began writhing in pain.

-I kneeled down close to his convulsing body, panicked, but still managing to survey his body for any marks or bruises but only found one bright red mark that originated on his arm.
+I kneeled down close to his convulsing body, panicked, but still managing to survey his body for any marks or bruises but only found one bright red mark that originated on

 It was like some electric prod had been sticking him in that exact spot.